 Penalties for VAT non-compliance in Bahrain

-In order to ensure the compliance by the businesses of the laws stipulated the provisions of penalties to be levied are made.
-The monetary and the imprisonment punishments that can be levied in specific cases as follows:
+In order to ensure compliance by the businesses of the laws stipulated the provisions of penalties to be levied are made.
+The monetary and imprisonment punishments that can be levied in specific cases as follows:

 2. Fault in providing the tax authority with information it requests the penalty up to BHD5,000 will be levied.

 3. Further, the below-mentioned acts will be considered as tax evasion, and could result in imprisonment-